-Fathom is a trusted manufacturing partner that has worked with a vast range of industries to provide 3D printing and additive manufacturing needs.
-Fathom offers award-winning expertise, speed, and quality over a range of accelerated product development and design processes.
-Your team can go from design to 3D printed prototype and then straight into production in a matter of days or weeks instead of months.
-Work with Fathom and discover how 3D printing can benefit your business, revolutionize your workflow, and save you time and money.
+Fathom is a trusted manufacturing partner that has worked with a vast range of industries to provide 3D printing and additive manufacturing service.
+Fathom offers award-winning expertise, speed, and quality with a focus on accelerated product development and design processes.
+Fathom can help your team can go from design to 3D printed prototype and then straight into production in a matter of days or weeks instead of months.
+Work with Fathom and discover how digital manufacturing can benefit your business, revolutionize your workflow, and save you time and money.

 Metal 3D Parts In As Soon As 3 Days / / Get A Quote

 The automotive and aerospace industries share many of the same engineering issues and benefit from 3D printing in similar ways.
-Additive manufacturing is used by the automotive industry for prototypes, tooling and parts.
+Additive manufacturing is used by the automotive industry for prototypes, tooling, and parts.
 There are many benefits of using 3D printing in the automotive industry, including / /

-Additive manufacturing has allowed the medical industry to provide patients with personalized care.
-3D printing allows the medical industry to work rapidly across different applications including some listed below / /
+Additive manufacturing has allowed the medical industry to provide patients with an unprecedented level of personalized care.
+3D printing gives the medical industry the ability to work rapidly across different applications including / /

 Mechanical Assembly of a Robotic Finger / / Read More

-Industrial goods may include tooling, equipment and machinery used in the production of other goods.
-3D printing allows the industrial goods industry the ability to respond immediately to machine breakdowns, supply chain issues, and consumer demands.
+Industrial goods may include tooling, equipment, machinery, and parts used in the production of other goods.
+3D printing provides the industrial goods industry the ability to respond immediately to machine breakdowns, supply chain issues, and consumer demands.
 Some of the benefits of using 3D printing for industrial goods include / /

 Parts In As Soon As Same Day / / Get A Quote